bloq/awdns/README.md

 * List all zones
 * List all records in a zone
 * Add a record to a zone
+* Delete records from a zone
+* Terse Unix responses (default) or verbose JSON responses.

 ## Examples